Our mission is to help individuals, teams and organisations to sustainably serve their purpose.

 No talent will join or stay in an organization which doesn’t value those through an integrated approach.

-• Organisational Coaching – work with individual, teams and organisations to create greater clarity of purpose, achieve desired outcomes and build resilience and adaptability to change.
+• Organisational Coaching – Create greater alignment and clarity of purpose, achieve desired outcomes and build resilience and adaptability to change, Wholeness Organisation system coaching.

-Wholeness in organisation has been highlighted in ‘Reinventing Organisation’ Eric Laloux’s best seller, Otto Scharmer Theory U and Dr. Robert Kegan ‘An Everyone Culture’.
+Wholeness in organisation has been highlighted in ‘Reinventing Organisation’ Frederic Laloux’s best seller, Otto Scharmer Theory U and Dr. Robert Kegan ‘An Everyone Culture’.

 “The idea that everything we do is part of the pursuit of happiness seems to me a really dangerous idea and has led to a contemporary disease in Western society, which is fear of sadness,” Mackay writes in The Good Life.

 “Wholeness is what we ought to be striving for and part of that is sadness, disappointment, frustration, failure; all of those things which make us who we are.
 Happiness and victory and fulfillment are nice little things that also happen to us, but they don’t teach us much.”The Huffington Post – The 9 Essential Habits Of Mentally Strong People, Carolyn Gregoire February 2014.